 “WomanKIND is a study of the feminine divine.
 On our journey of finding where #ContemporaryIndian movements marries our personal movement styles and ideologies, we will also find out where our deepest truths lie as women-identified individuals walking the streets of New York City.
 In order to find this fusion, we create a safe space for guided introspection — understanding Kalamandir’s collective and individual stories of how and why the dancers of the collective move and express the way they do, exploring their cultural backgrounds, life experiences & training, we use those discoveries to communicate with world music and dance (specifically Indian music and dance) and tell our stories that help us see our own WomanKIND.” – Brinda Guha (Photo by Brian Thomas) www.kalamandirdanceco.com | www.brindaguha.com

 A.I.R.
-Rehearsals and events at the New Dancewave Center, 182 4th Ave in Gowanus, Brooklyn
+Rehearsals and events held at the Dancewave Center, 182 4th Ave in Gowanus, Brooklyn